 collisions between circle and rectangle shapes: the Rectangle and Circle Collisions project.

-Simulate physical motion: Approximates integrals that describe motions in the discretized world.
+Simulate physical motion: Approximates integrals that describe motions in a world that is updated at fixed intervals.
 The topic on motion will be covered by the Rigid Shape Movements project.

 Collision positional correction: Observes that interpenetration between colliding rigid shapes often occurs and implements the numerically stable relaxation loops to incrementally correct the situation.
 This topic is presented in the Collision Position Correct project.